Ed Sheeran says allegations in copyright infringement trial are 'really insulting' - KESQ

 On Thursday, Sheeran played the opening line of “Thinking Out Loud” in an attempt to rebut Stewart’s testimony.

 Sheeran is accused of copying “Let’s Get It On” by the heirs of Ed Townsend, who co-wrote the 1973 hit with Gaye.
-Townsend’s daughter Kathryn Townsend Griffin, sister Helen McDonald and the estate of his former wife, Cherrigale Townsend, are the listed plaintiffs on the “Thinking Out Loud” case.
+Townsend’s daughter Kathryn Townsend Griffin, his sister Helen McDonald’s trust and the estate of his former wife, Cherrigale Townsend, are the listed plaintiffs on the “Thinking Out Loud” case.

 Gaye died in 1984 and Townsend died in 2003.